100+ Best Fundraising Ideas for Everyone in 2024

 96. Themed Cookbook

-Do some research on the country you will be doing your mission trip in and create a book of recipes featuring dishes from that cuisine.
+Do some research on the country or area you will be doing your mission trip in and create a book of recipes featuring dishes from that cuisine.
 This will give your community a taste of your destination, will get you excited about your missionary trip, and will get you and others more familiar with another culture.

 You can print the cookbooks yourself or find a sponsor that does it all for you, but keep in mind that most have a high order minimum.
 Organize a fun day cooking and shooting photos for all the recipes.
+Finally, have friends, family, and community members purchase your cookbook as a donation to your cause.

 Fundraising Potential: ++